typelevel/typelevel.github.com/posts/2020-10-30-concurrency-in-ce3.md

 Another common perspective is that concurrency generates a partial order among all the actions of all the logical threads in a program.
 Actions _within_ a logical thread are ordered with respect to program order.
-Actions _between_ multiple logical threads are not ordered unless there is some form of synchronization between them.
+Actions _between_ multiple logical threads are not ordered in the absence of synchronization.

 #### Concurrency is useful
 Concurrency is a necessary tool for designing high-performance applications